 Applicants need to submit certain supporting documents to successfully apply for the scheme.
 The list of documents is as follows:

-Also read: Latest MSP Reforms
+Also read: Latest MSP Reform

-For the Soil Health Card online application process, follow these steps and register yourself under this central government scheme for farmers.
+Farmers often ask how to apply soil health card.
+Follow these steps and register yourself under this central government scheme for farmers.

 Step 1: Registration

-Farmers must apply for the SHC scheme at the portal or regional agricultural office.
+Farmers must apply for the SHC scheme at the portal or the regional agricultural office.
 One can also register through mobile apps or community-based organisations.
 You need to provide details about your farmland.

 Step 2: Collect a Soil Sample